Codecademy/docs/content/c-sharp/concepts/loops/loops.md

   - 'paths/computer-science'
 ---

-A **loop** is a logical structure used in [C#](https://www.codecademy.com/resources/docs/c-sharp) to repeatedly execute a block of code.
+A **loop** is a logical structure used to repeatedly execute a block of code.
 This repetition can either iterate an exact number of times (definite) or continuously until a condition is met (indefinite).

 ## For Loop